dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-schemas.md

 ## How do I use custom schemas?
 Use the `schema` configuration key to specify a custom schema for a model.
 As with any configuration, you can either:
-* apply this configuration to a specific model by using a config block within a model, or
+* apply this configuration to a specific <Term id="model" /> by using a config block within a model, or
 * apply it to a subdirectory of models by specifying it in your `dbt_project.yml` file

 <File name='orders.sql'>